jaikechen/play/README.md

 ```
 As I expected, set obj = null, will not remove item from weakset
-before add:WeakSet {  }
+- before add:WeakSet {  }
-after add:WeakSet { {} }
+- after add:WeakSet { {} }
-after set null: WeakSet { {} }
+- after set null: WeakSet { {} }

 so it is a common mistake, refrencing to nothing, doesn't mean delete an object.
-we never know and can not take control of  when the system decide an object should be remove from the system.
+we never know and can not take control of  when the system decide an object should be deleted.
-The fact we don't need / can't delete an object is the reason Java replace c++ , we don't need to manually manage memory.
+The fact we need not to / can't delete an object is the reason Java replace c++ , we don't need to manually manage memory.
 ## a usecase of weakset
 the following example was given by https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakSet
 we use weakset instead of set, because we don't want change system's garbage collection machanism.